 The University College Cork, built around a beautiful stone-faced quadrangle, was founded in 1845, making it one of the oldest universities in Ireland.
-The university has four colleges: Medicine and Health; Business and Law; Science, Engineering, and Food Science; and Arts, Celtic Studies, and Social Sciences.
-Over 20,000 undergraduate and postgraduate students take courses in more than 60 different departments; UCC hosts 3,000 international students.
+The university has four colleges: Arts, Celtic Studies, and Social Sciences; Business and Law; Medicine and Health; and Science, Engineering, and Food Science.
+Over 24,000 undergraduate and postgraduate students take courses in more than 60 different departments; UCC hosts more than 3,000 international students each year.
 The campus is a combination of early and modern architecture located in a wooded riverside setting close to the city center.
 The university is a constituent of the National University of Ireland and strongly emphasizes research while maintaining close connections with industry and the local community.

-University College Cork has been selected as Ireland’s University of the Year by The Sunday Times.
-The award, for the third time, follows on the heels of UCC becoming the only Irish university to achieve the unique status of Ireland’s first five-star university and improving its position in the QS World University Rankings.
+University College Cork has been selected as Ireland’s University of the Year by The Sunday Times on five occassions.
+The award follows on the heels of UCC becoming the only Irish university to achieve the unique status of Ireland’s first five-star university and improving its position in the QS World University Rankings.